From 31 May 2021 the new Official Injury Claims Portal has been introduced for drivers or passengers injured in road traffic accidents.

 If the cause of the incident is not an emergency you can report this to us using our online form

 Only submit a compensation claim against Warrington Borough Council if you believe the authority to have been negligent (at fault).

-The council will not always be liable even where damage or injury has occurred.
-The key issue is whether the council has been negligent.
-If the cause of the damage was unforeseen then the council is usually not considered negligent.
+We will not always be liable even where damage or injury has occurred.
+The key issue is whether we've been negligent.
+If the cause of the damage was unforeseen then we won't usually be considered negligent.

-For example, if there is storm damage caused by falling branches from healthy trees then this is not something that could have been predicted or prevented from happening.
+For example, storm damage caused by falling branches from healthy trees is not something that could have been predicted or prevented from happening.

 Contractor works (including water, gas, electricity and broadband suppliers, etc.)

-When a contractor or any third party construction work is involved, they are required to have public liability cover and are solely responsible for any works that take place.
-You should submit a claim directly to them via their claims process.
+When contractor or any third party construction work is involved, they are responsible for the works that take place.
+You should submit your claim directly to the responsible contractor.

-The authority will not pay any form of compensation to you and then recover the costs from the contractor / third-party company.
-The onus will be on you to submit a new claim to them.
+We will not pay compensation to you and then recover the costs from the contractor or third-party company.

 Criminal acts of a third party